salesforce/lwc-rfcs/text/0111-feature-flags.md

 LWC_config = {
     features: {
         foo: true,
-        bar: false, // false is always the default value },
+        bar: false,
+    },
 };
 ```

+All runtime-evaluated features are disabled by default.
+Therefore, features can only be enabled when the value is `true`.

 It is important to notice that this configuration is a global variable, and must be evaluated before LWC runs.